vyasenov/pyhtelasso/README.md

 * Zhao et al. (2022) focus on FDR control by combining weighted outcomes lasso regression with a knockoff filter.
 * Bien et al. (2013) propose an interaction lasso which selects treatment variable interactions only if the main term also enters the model.

 While effective, these methods can be complex to communicate, implement, and tune.
+You can find a review of some of these approaches in my [blog post here](https://vyasenov.github.io/blog/lasso-heterogeneous-effects.html).

 ---